SumoLogic/sumologic-content/Microsoft/Defender_4_EndPoint/README.md

-# Microsoft Defender for EndPoint
+# Sumo Logic Microsoft Defender for EndPoint

 Sumo Logic Community Content built for Defender for EndPoint that is not published to the [App Catalog](https://help.sumologic.com/docs/integrations/).